unlvacm/eweek2014/5-Creating-an-Index/README.md

 You can also assume that the type case of the word is exactly the type case that will appear in the text.
 Thus, if you are given the word "river", you do not have to worry about cases of "River" such as would be found at the beginning of a sentence.
 Similarly, if you are given "Ant" you can ignore instances of "ant".

 No error checking required.
 All input will be valid.

+Program will be tested using Linux redirection. (e.g., $ ./a.out < sample-input.txt )

 ### Sample Input
 ```